Sami-Aml/flexistrive-website/content/pages/flexstrivestudio-projects.md

         tagline: FlexStrive Studio
         subtitle: The Ultimate Cyberpunk Endless Runner Adventure
         text: >
-          Dive into the thrilling world of **Space Runner**, an exhilarating endless runner game set in a stunning cyberpunk universe.
-Developed by **FlexStrive Studio**, Space Runner combines fast-paced action, challenging obstacles, and a visually captivating futuristic setting.
+          Dive into the exhilarating universe of **Space Runner**, the ultimate **endless runner mobile game** set in a breathtaking cyberpunk cosmos.
-          Prepare yourself for the ultimate running adventure that will keep you on the edge of your seat!
+          Developed by **FlexStrive Studio**, Space Runner seamlessly blends fast-paced action with fun, intuitive gameplay.
+Navigate through challenging obstacles, complete numerous missions, and unlock exciting upgrades, all while immersing yourself in a unique ambiance and visually stunning futuristic space environment.
+Prepare for the ultimate running adventure that will keep you on the edge of your seat!
         image:
           type: ImageBlock
           url: /images/space_runner_icon480.jpg